dansanderson/m65tool/docs/developing.md

 ```

 To further make `--enable-silent-rules` the default in `configure.ac`, uncomment this
 line.
-Note that this quiets output for everyone, not just you.
+(Don't commit this change: we want full messages as the default.)

 ```text
 AM_SILENT_RULES([yes])